habitualdev/ScrapeYard/README.md

 Scrapeyard relies on the local developer to properly schema the data coming out of the ingest modules, as all documents are created for each ingest module, and are written to a single "ScrapeYard" database.
-The required JSON schema is as follows:
+The required JSON schema being pushed to Redis must be as follows:

 ```
 { "Module": "Example",
   "Data": { "NESTED": "JSON", "DATA": "HERE" },
   }
 ```
 This ensures each ingest module has its own MongoDB collection, for ease of later querying and add-ons.

 ## Testing